Momentum is not just a conference, but a ministry experience too!

 We teach simple acronyms and methods in main sessions to help students know how to start conversations and simply share.
 For example, FISH stands for be Friendly, Initiate conversation, Serve, share the Hope of the Gospel.
 We practice this method together and equip our conference body to go out ON MISSION.

-Below are some ways that Momentum has ministered in recent years:
+Below are some ways that Momentum has ministered in past years:

 As Momentum headed to Wheaton College in Wheaton, IL in 2014, the conference largely commissioned students into the city of Chicago.
 Groups where given pre-selected areas of Chicago to disperse over and have intentional conversations with residents.
 From downtown Chicago, the magnificent mile, and Navy Pier, to cultural neighborhoods and residential sections, student were equipped with tools to start conversations and talk about how Jesus has changed their life.

 While in Indiana at Indiana Wesleyan University in 2013, Momentum had the opportunity to minister to people in Marion, IN through many different partnerships.
 Some groups had the opportunity to work with Habitat for Humanity in the afternoons and help build a house for a family.
 Other groups traveled to help at homeless shelters, evangelism opportunities, painting, interacting with people in neighborhoods and much more!

 Momentum had the opportunity to serve people in some of the poorest counties of Kentucky when we were at Eastern Kentucky University.
 Students participated in manual labor projects, park ministry, clean-up, distribution, and more.
 We hosted a concert on the EKU campus which drew in hundreds of motorcycle bikers (pictured below).
 We had the opportunity to work with local churches, nursing homes, Habitat for Humanity, God’s Outreach ministry and other local organizations to be the hands and feet of Jesus.